-Hosts on Workaway should be interested in cultural exchange and sharing experiences.
+Hosts on Workaway should be interested in meeting new people and sharing experiences.
 They should be able to provide a welcoming friendly environment for visitors as well as offering accommodation and food.

 Hosts running a business (or asking for help with a business activity) should provide accommodation and pay at least the minimum wage in their country for all hours worked.

 Remember travellers come to have a different experience to what they are used to in their own country.
-Many are students on a year out, but some are professionals on a career break, there are families, retirees and others come simply to practice a language.
+Many are students on a year out, but some are professionals on a career break.
+There are families, retirees and others that come simply to practice a language.
 This means that they should be made to feel part of the family, community or team.
-Hosts should interact with visitors as much as they can.
+Hosts on Workaway interact with visitors as much as they can.

 Once approved as a host on Workaway.info, members are able to message you through the website.
 Remember we only provide interested parties with a way to contact you (your email is not given out or visible on the site) and we only show the general area in which you live.
 The choice to offer and accept the volunteer for an exchange is entirely up to you.
 After the first contact has been made, you can then provide more specific details should you wish to.

 You are also able to view details of Workawayers who have messaged you in their profile, including photos and any other information they have provided upon signing up.